Up to 250 undergraduate Arts subjects under threat at Sydney Uni in “major attack” - Honi Soit

 A leaked list of enrolment numbers for units in the Faculty of Arts and Social Sciences (FASS) reveals that up to 250 undergraduate subjects and over 240 postgraduate subjects are in danger from the University’s latest Draft Change Proposal (DCP).

-Subjects that are at risk of being cut at the University of Sydney include many from Languages, Education, Hebrew, Biblical & Jewish Studies, Visual Arts, Philosophy and more.
+Subjects that are at risk of being cut at the University of Sydney include many from Hebrew, Biblical & Jewish Studies, Visual Arts, Philosophy and more.

 Schools have been told they are required to take specific actions to “refine their UoS [Unit of Study] offering for 2022” in line with the reforms outlined in the FASS DCP, and must decide by 15 October which units to “pause” for a year or scrap completely.

-Note: This article was updated on 8 October 2021 with University comment.